Dungyichao/Auto_Generate_WordDoc/README.md

 # Auto Generate Word Document with Excel Chart and Email Report
 This tutorial will show you how to use C# to generate word document or PDF file with some Excel charts in it, and email this report to who is concerned.
 The motivation of this tutorial is because I don't want to use some third party library which cost or maybe free but with watermark on your report.

+I spend so much time on researching this topic online, but only to find some fragment of information which is not easy for beginner to understand.
+There is no any detail tutorial on related topic which teach you to do such complete document.
+I hope this tutorial can save much of your time on the tedious work.

 # 1. What is the Goal <br />
 Let's take a look on what kind of document (.docx or .pdf) we are going to generate using C# Console Application.<br />
 <p align="center">